Italy's Monti sees hope of end to euro crisis

 "Both Hollande and I have recently had contact with Chancellor Merkel.
 We have a way of working together which does not exclude anyone.
 The breakthrough will be to push everyone to enact the decisions made in Brussels at the end of June without delay and without turning back," he said.

-Monti said he would try to convince the Finns, who are skeptical about the commitment to austerity in southern Europe's debt-loaded nations, to recognize Italy's progress in economic reforms.
+Monti said he would try to convince the Finns, who are sceptical about the commitment to austerity in southern Europe's debt-loaded nations, to recognise Italy's progress in economic reforms.

 "It is very important that all of us in Europe, regardless of latitudes, see to it that the euro, which is the pinnacle of the cathedral of the construction of Europe, does not become a cause of disintegration," he said.